eremtutal/eremtutal/README.md

-## Hello World!👋
+## Hello World!😇

 <a href="https://github.com/mckolu/mckolu/blob/main/1.png"><img align="right" width="349" height="auto" src="https://github.com/mckolu/mckolu/blob/main/1.png"></a>

 <!-- <a href="https://github.com/mckolu/mckolu/blob/main/python.jpg"><img align="right" width="349" height="auto" src="https://github.com/mckolu/mckolu/blob/main/python.jpg"></a> -->

-I am a Research Scientist, who is passionate about creating **Conversational AI systems** and **intelligent AI applications** for human learning. 👨🏻‍💻
+I am a Data Analyst, who is passionate about creating **Conversational AI systems** and **intelligent AI applications** for human learning. 👨🏻‍💻

-I have a Ph.D. in Computer Science and I love working with multi-disciplinary teams to create innovative technologies for learners from all ages and backgrounds.
+I have an Assosiate's Degree in General Science and am currently in school to get my Bachelor's Degree.
+I love working with multi-disciplinary teams to create innovative technologies for learners from all ages and backgrounds.

 Some languages/technologies I enjoy working with are **NodeJS, ReactJS, and of course Python!** :)